-Precision agriculture consists in reducing the use of agricultural inputs in agricultural plots.
-Thanks to different means and methods, it locates the intra-plot heterogeneities, adjusts the dose of agricultural inputs at the right place in due course in order to improve the agronomic, economic, and environmental impact of agricultural holdings.
+Precision agriculture aims to reduce the use of agricultural inputs in agricultural plots.
+Thanks to different means and methods, it locates the intra-plot heterogeneities, adjusts the dose of agricultural inputs at the right place in due course in order to try to improve the agronomic, economic, and environmental impact of agricultural holdings.

 By collecting data from field tools (on-board GPS, connected weather station…) or thanks to remote sensing (images from drones or satellites) its goal is to adapt the farmer’s intervention on agricultural spots.
 These data are processed using specialised firmware to control actuators (spreaders, sprayers, seeders…) and are centrally recorded to view and analyse the completed operations.
-This approach is also suitable for precision livestock farming (feed concentrate vending machines…).
+This approach may also be applied to precision to precision breeding (feed concentrate vending machines…).

-In an agroecological context, precision agriculture positions itself in a technological approach that requires more or less expensive materials and software on the farm and collective infrastructures whose investments and functioning costs (positioning satellites, GPS, centralized servers for the treatment of massive data) are difficult to estimate.
+In an agroecological context, precision agriculture positions itself in a technological approach that requires more or less expensive materials and software on the farm and collective infrastructures whose investments and functioning costs (positioning satellites, GPS, centralized servers for the treatment of massive data) are difficult to estimate both financially and environmentally.
 Besides, the efficiency of this type of agriculture beyond big farms is questionable.

 DeJoia A., Duncan M. 2015. .
 What Is “Precision Agriculture” and Why Is It Important?
 “Soils Matter, Get the Scoop!”, Soil Science Society of America (SSSA).